rohan5900/birthday-wish/README.md

 # Birthday-wish
-From this you can wish you love once using a simple HTML, Tailwind CSS and JavaScript.
+From this you can wish to your love once using a simple HTML, Tailwind CSS and JavaScript.